Rustin (film): Production

 In February 2021, it was reported that George C. Wolfe would direct a film based on the life of Bayard Rustin from a script by Julian Breece and Dustin Lance Black.
 In October 2021, Colman Domingo was cast as Rustin.
 Chris Rock, Glynn Turman, and Audra McDonald also joined the cast.
 Later that month, Aml Ameen, CCH Pounder, Michael Potts, Bill Irwin, Da'Vine Joy Randolph, Gus Halper, Johnny Ramey, Carra Patterson, and Adrienne Warren joined the cast.
 Production began in November 2021 in Pittsburgh.
 In December 2021, Jeffrey Wright, Grantham Coleman, Lilli Kay, Jordan-Amanda Hall, Jakeem Dante Powell, Ayana Workman, Jamilah Nadege Rosemond, Jules Latimer, Maxwell Whittington-Cooper, Frank Harts and Kevin Mambo joined the cast.

-Upon the announcement of Colman Domingo being cast in the lead role, the Bayard Rustin Center for Social Justice, an LGBTQIA safe-space, community activist center, and educational bridge dedicated to honoring Bayard Rustin through their mission and good works, voiced their approval directly to Domingo, espousing that "Your powerful voice helps amplify Bayard Rustin, Godfather of Intersectionality, Planned the March, Brought non-violence to the Movement, Inspired the Freedom Riders, Lost to history because of who he loved, Who he was.
-Angelic Troublemakers unite!"
+Principal photography ended in Washington, D.C. in August, 2022.

+Lenny Kravitz wrote and performed an original song, "Road to Freedom," for the film.
+On approaching Kravitz for writing a song for the film, Wolfe said, "The one note I gave him was the song needed to help deliver us as an audience, from feeling to action.
+And trombones.
+I begged for trombones."
+Wolfe became fascinated with trombones after filming Ma Rainey's Black Bottom (2020), and Trombone Shorty was brought on board to contribute to the song.

+Music

 Release

-The film produced by Higher Ground Productions is expected to be released by Netflix in 2023.
+Rustin premiered at the Telluride Film Festival on August 31, 2023.
+It also screened at the Toronto International Film Festival on September 13, 2023.
+Michelle and Barack Obama introduced the film at the opening night of the HBCU First Look Film Festival at the National Museum of African American History and Culture.
+The film was released in select theaters on November 3, 2023 and premiered worldwide on Netflix on November 17.